Chapter 8: Advanced Techniques

 - [ ] Enforce time limits without being rude

-- [ ] Ensure everyone speaks (or explicitly passes)
+- [ ] Make sure everyone speaks (or explicitly passes)

-- [ ] Park discussions that don't belong
+- [ ] Park discussions that do not belong

 - [ ] Assign owners to every blocker